Superannuation changes from 1 July 2021

 Source: Australian Taxation Office, Morgans

-If under age 67, a person must complete 40 hours of gainful work over 30 consecutive days prior to making contributions to superannuation.
+If over age 67, a person must complete 40 hours of gainful work over 30 consecutive days prior to making contributions to superannuation.

 This does not include domestic activities.

 As at 30 June of the previous financial year: